Pore pressure measurements are used when securing piling sites and terraces.

-Pore pressure measurements are used in securing piling sites and terraces.
-Measurements are also used to support foundation planning and for monitoring earth-fill dams, for example.
-The rapid increase of pore pressure, for example, at a piling site can cause a collapse of ground load-bearing capacity, which can lead to a serious accident.
+Pore pressure measurements are used when securing piling sites and terraces.
+They are also used to support foundation planning and for monitoring earth-fill dams, for example.
+A rapid increase in pore pressure at a piling site, for example, can indicate a collapse in the load-bearing capacity of the ground, which can lead to a serious accident.

-The typical measuring range of pore pressure sensors is 0-5 bars Several pore pressure heads can be connected to a measuring point at various levels.
-Pore pressure sensors, that is, piezometers, are inserted into the ground by using threaded steel tubes that are attached to the sensors.
-The central processing unit of this device transfers the measurement data automatically to FinMeas Online, that provides you with an easy access to up-to-date measurement data from any device.
+The typical measuring range of pore pressure sensors is 0-5 bars.
+Several pore pressure heads can be connected to a measuring point at various levels.
+Pore pressure sensors (piezometers) are inserted into the ground by using threaded steel tubes that are attached to the sensors.
+The central processing unit of this device transfers the measurement data automatically to FinMeas Online, which provides easy access to up-to-date measurement data from any device.